bteger508/MarineTraffic/README.md

 6. Then, you may either delete the old .json.gz files or keep them as a back up.

-7. Finally, use the following mongodb scripts to create a database.
+7. Next, use the following mongodb scripts to create a database.

 	~~~~~~~~~~~~~~{.bash}
      mongoimport --drop -d AISTestData -c vessels --maintainInsertionOrder vessels.json